 What causes inflamed gums?

 If you have swollen, inflamed gums, you know they can lead to serious discomfort.
-The most common cause of inflammation is early signs of gum disease, but improper brushing or flossing, tobacco use, chemotherapy, hormone changes, and irritation from dental hardware can also play a role.
+The most common cause of inflammation is gum disease, but improper brushing or flossing, tobacco use, chemotherapy, hormone changes, and irritation from dental hardware can also play a role.

-With around 7 out of 10 Canadians developing gum disease at some point in their lives, experiencing inflamed gums are a common ailment.
+With more than 50 percent of American adults experiencing early gum disease, inflamed gums are a common ailment.
 Depending on the severity of inflamed gums, you may be suffering from one of two types of gum disease:

-- gingivitis: An early and relatively mild form of gum disease, gingivitis affects millions of Canadians each year.
+- Gingivitisingivitis: An early and relatively mild form of gum disease, gingivitis affects millions of Americans each year.
 One of the most common signs of gum disease is inflamed gums that may bleed when you brush or floss.
 While gingivitis isn’t serious, it’s important to treat the disease to avoid further progression.

 - Periodontitis: When gingivitis is not treated in a timely manner, it can progress to the more serious type of gum disease known as Periodontitis.
 At this point, inflamed gums are more painful and your teeth may begin coming loose.
 That’s because periodontitis has started to damage the tissue that is holding your teeth in place.
 Treating inflamed gums and periodontitis is very important for your long-term oral health.

 Inflamed gums can quite easily be treated to reverse early gum disease.
 You can start treating the inflammation by taking the following steps to get your gums and mouth back in good health.

 - Brush up on your brushing technique.
 Brush less vigorously to avoid damaging the tissue around your teeth, which can inflame gums.
 Also, experts recommend using a brush with soft, nylon bristles to prevent gum damage.
 Finally, be sure to use a gentle back and forth brushing motion.